trminh0711/trminh0711.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Minh.
 I am about to graduate from Aalto University 🇫🇮's BSc Data Science in summer 2024.
-I am intersted in
+I am intersted in generalizable deep learning, specifically for representing visual elements.
+[CV](https://drive.google.com/file/d/1svJMGTyAnIW9WxHHmrkLvD8Xp1qibf1k/view?usp=sharing){:target="_blank"}

 In this final year, I am on an exchange study to IC Department, EPFL (Switzerland) 🇨🇭.
 This exchange is selective, fully-funded, and involve research work.
 Learn more.